Semidefinite approximation for mixed binary quadratically constrained quadratic programs: Approximation bounds for the maximization model

 Theorem \ref{max_real} and Theorem \ref{max_complex} show that for fixed $0<\epsilon<1$, the approximation ratio for the maximization model is the same order of $\cO(1/\log M)$.
 It is tight for general $Q$, since in a special case, i.e., $Q=M$, $\cO(1/\log M)$ has been proved to be a tight bound \cite{Nemirovski99}.

 We note that for the maximization model, it is possible to use different rounding techniques to obtain $\bx^{(2)}$.
 For example we can decompose the matrix $\bhX^{(2)}$ using the techniques proposed in \cite{Nemirovski99} and \cite{He2008}.
-Moreover, if the decomposition techniques are used, through similar analysis (as in \cite{Nemirovski99}), we also can obtain the following approximation ratio { } where $\mu$ is the same as defined in \cite{Nemirovski99}.
+Moreover, if the decomposition techniques are used, through similar analysis (as in \cite{Nemirovski99}), we also can obtain the following approximation ratio

+where $\mu$ is the same as defined in \cite{Nemirovski99}.
 This ratio is sharper than our result given in Theorem \ref{max_real}.
 However, it seems that the algorithm that proposed in Table \ref{randomprocedure_2} and the corresponding analysis are simpler than that of \cite{Nemirovski99}.
 That's the reason we do not show the details of the above result.
 Nevertheless, both these two approaches lead to an approximation bound of the same order in terms of $M$.

+As pointed out by a referee, there exist different relaxations of \eqref{P2}, one of which is given below.